swilsonmedia/fred/docs/git/checkout/README.md

 3. `git checkout -b users/{username}/fb-{casenumber}`
 4. `git push -u origin users/{username}/fb-{casenumber}`

-If you do not provide the argument -c followed by a case number, you will be prompted for one.
+If you do not provide the -c option followed by a case number, you will be prompted for one.

 ![checkout](./checkout-prompt.png)